 Canals, therefore, as arguably the largest water users in early industrial Britain, faced some of the most severe drought impacts in this period.
 Much can be learnt about canals and the effects of extreme weather in the late eighteenth and early nineteenth centuries by examining the archival material relating to canals alongside historical weather data.
-Many of the canal company archives are located within local, regional and the National Archives at Kew (TNA) , n initial archival search for documents relating to water shortages on canals was undertaken at the Staffordshire Record Office (SRO), which resulted in the discovery of a substantial amount of material in the Sutherland Estate Collection, including correspondence with the Clerk of the Trent and Mersey Canal Company (SRO D593/L/1/14) and Acts of Parliament and related material (SRO D593/V/3/29).
+Many of the canal company archives are located within local, regional and the National Archives at Kew (TNA).
+An initial archival search for documents relating to water shortages on canals was undertaken at the Staffordshire Record Office (SRO), which resulted in the discovery of a substantial amount of material in the Sutherland Estate Collection, including correspondence with the Clerk of the Trent and Mersey Canal Company (SRO D593/L/1/14) and Acts of Parliament and related material (SRO D593/V/3/29).
 Other relevant material at the SRO included letters sent by Samuel Barnett and Company (tin manufacturers in Kings Bromley) between 1796 and 1803 (SRO 6702/1), and the Staffordshire Quarter Sessions records (SRO Q/SB 1810 T/466).
-The company archive of the Trent and Mersey Canal Company does not survive intact, though some records, which for the eighteenth century are mainly financial, are stored at the TNA (RAIL 878), but the archive of the neighbouring Staffordshire and Worcestershire Canal Company survive, split between the SRO and the TNA.
+The company archive of the Trent and Mersey Canal Company does not survive intact, though some records, which for the eighteenth century are mainly financial, are stored at the TNA (RAIL 878).
+The archive of the neighbouring Staffordshire and Worcestershire Canal Company, however, survives, split between the SRO and the TNA.
 The minutes of the half-yearly meetings of the Staffordshire and Worcester Canal Company 1766-1845 were read (SRO D3186/1/1/1) alongside surviving committee order books 1766-1785 and 1803-1804 (TNA RAIL 871/1, RAIL 871/2).
 Letters written between 1797-1801, preserved in the letter book of civil engineer John Rennie (1761-1821) were another key archival source (ICE REN/RB/02).
-The TEMPEST database was searched for corroboratory archival evidence (Veale. et al 2017).
+The TEMPEST database was searched for corroboratory archival evidence (Veale et al. 2017).
 In order to complement the rainfall series from Chatsworth, material selected for this paper relates mostly to the Trent and Mersey canal, although impacts were felt across the country and canals elsewhere faced similar problems.

-The Trent and Mersey canal was authorised by Act of Parliament in 1766 (6 Geo III c.97), with construction finished in 1777.
+The Trent and Mersey canal was authorised by Act of Parliament in 1766 (6 Geo III c.97) and construction finished in 1777.
 Its summit level, which was the most difficult to supply with water, is on the border between the counties of Cheshire and Staffordshire.
-This summit level is ~34 kilometres from Chatsworth House, where, as this paper will detail, a long instrumental precipitation series has been reconstructed, with monthly homogenized rainfall series from 1777 (when the Trent and Mersey canal fully opened) to the present day, and annual total rainfall from 1760 to the present day.
-The reconstructed precipitation series for Chatsworth provides a new long series, which is likely to be representative of that of the summit of the Trent and Mersey canal, comparison with non-instrumental records from Trentham, near Stoke-on-Trent, several kilometres the other side of the summit of the canal recording similar precipitation patterns.
+This summit level is ~34 kilometres from Chatsworth House, where, as this paper will detail, a long instrumental precipitation series has been reconstructed, with monthly homogenized rainfall series from 1777 (when the Trent and Mersey canal fully opened) to the present day.
+The reconstructed precipitation series for Chatsworth provides a new long series, which is likely to be representative of the rainfall at summit of the Trent and Mersey canal, since comparison with non-instrumental records from Trentham, near Stoke-on-Trent, several kilometres the other side of the summit of the canal show similar precipitation patterns.

 Chatsworth House precipitation reconstruction